davidverweij/davidverweij.github.io/_posts/2018-10-12-domesticwidgets.md

     alt: "Early form explorations of the prototype."

 ---
-<p>Domestic Widgets is a kit that allows families to create 'physical data visualisations' using everyday materials and tools.
-After you assembled the cardboard design, you can let it move and behave by connecting them to real-time data, such as the weather, or seismic activity anywhere in the world.
+<p>Domestic Widgets is a kit that allows families to create physical data visualisations using everyday materials and tools.
+After the cardboard design is assembled, it can be connecting to real-time data, such as the weather or seismic activity anywhere in the world.
 There is no soldering or coding involved.
-Instead, you can configure your widgets using your voice through a Google Home.
+Instead, Widgets are configured using your voice through a Google Home.
 With this kit, I explored how we can involve and empower families in the development of future Internet of Things (IoT) products and scenarios - and especially involve more members of the household in these activities with different ages and interests.
 </p>
 <h2 class="h2">Technology</h2>
 <p>
 A Domestic Widget hosts a Wi-Fi enabled microcontroller and servo motor.
-Every minute, this microcontroller requests instructions over Wi-Fi, which are simplified physical positions and movements based on live data streams.
-Users interact through a Google Home voice assistant, and choose data streams and a particular method of mapping this to physical movements.
+Every minute, this microcontroller requests instructions, which are simplified physical positions and movements based on live data streams.
+Users interact through a Google Home voice assistant, and choose data streams and a particular method of mapping the data to physical movements.
 </p>
 <h2 class="h2">Contribution</h2>
 <p>